 - Generation-Skipping.
 A generation-skipping trust allows you to distribute your money and property to your grandchildren, or even to later generations, without taxation, by using your lifetime exemption to offset any tax that could be due.

 - Grantor Retained Annuity.
-A grantor retained annuity trust is irrevocable.
-That means it provides you with an annuity for a specific amount of time based on the value of the property in the trust and upon completion of the annuity period, the remaining money and property is transferred to those you have named.
-This type of trust is used to make large financial gifts to your loved ones of accounts or property that are expected to grow in value at a higher rate than the annuity rate being paid back to you.
+A grantor-retained annuity trust is irrevocable.
+That means it provides you with an annuity for a specific amount of time based on the value of the property in the trust.
+Upon completion of the annuity period, the remaining money and property are transferred to those you have named.
+This type of trust is used to make large financial gifts to your loved ones of accounts or property expected to grow in value at a higher rate than the annuity rate being paid back to you.

 - Irrevocable.
-This type of trust cannot be modified or terminated without the permission of the beneficiary.
-The grantor, having transferred her assets, effectively removes all of her rights of ownership to the assets.
+This type of trust cannot be modified or terminated without the beneficiary’s permission.
+Having transferred her assets, the grantor effectively removes all of her rights of ownership to the assets.
 She can no longer amend it.

 - Marital.
-A marital trust is designed to protect the accounts and property for the surviving spouse’s benefit, as well as qualify for the unlimited marital deduction.
+A marital trust is designed to protect the accounts and property for the surviving spouse’s benefit and qualify for the unlimited marital deduction.
 These accounts and pieces of property are excluded from estate tax at the first spouse’s death but are included in his or her estate for tax purposes.

 - Qualified Terminable Interest Property.
-A qualified terminable interest property trust initially provides income to the surviving spouse and, upon the surviving spouse’s death, the remaining money and property are distributed to other named beneficiaries, while still allowing the trust to qualify for the unlimited marital deduction.
-These are commonly used in second marriage situations and to maximize estate and generation-skipping tax exemptions and tax planning flexibility.
+A qualified terminable interest property trust initially provides income to the surviving spouse.
+Upon the surviving spouse’s death, the remaining money and property are distributed to other named beneficiaries, allowing the trust to qualify for the unlimited marital deduction.
+These are commonly used in second marriage situations to maximize estate and generation-skipping tax exemptions and tax planning flexibility.

 - Testamentary.
 A testamentary trust is one created in a will.
-It is created upon the individual’s death and is commonly used to protect the money and property on behalf of a beneficiary as opposed to transferring the money and property to the beneficiary outright.
-It can be used when a beneficiary is too young to manage their own money or property, has medical or drug issues, or may be incapable of responsibly managing their own money.
-This trust can also provide asset protection from lawsuits, or a claim by a divorcing spouse brought against the beneficiary.
-Unlike a revocable living trust or one that is irrevocable, where property should be transferred during the trustmaker’s lifetime to work property and avoid probate, testamentary trusts require the sometimes lengthy and expensive probate process before the instrument is created.
+It is created upon the individual’s death.
+It is commonly used to protect the money and property on a beneficiary’s behalf instead of transferring it to the beneficiary outright.
+It can be used when a beneficiary is too young to manage their own money or property, has medical or drug issues, or may be incapable of responsibly managing their money.
+This trust can also protect assets from lawsuits or a claim by a divorcing spouse brought against the beneficiary.
+Unlike a revocable living trust or irrevocable one, where the property should be transferred during the trust maker’s lifetime to work properly and avoid probate, testamentary trusts require the sometimes lengthy and expensive probate process before the instrument is created.

 There are many types of trusts available.
 Since not all trusts are created equal, understanding what you need to meet your goals is critical.